EarthenLynx/raspi-system/models/models.md

 # The model part

 ## In a nutshell
 > - Models describe data
 > - They offer methods to CRUD databases
-> - They usually contain validators
+> - They usually contain validators to check for data integrity

 ## Description
 Models are used to describe data.
 In Node applications, models usually provide functionality to describe and manipulate data structures.
 Creating models is carried out by backend (server) developers.